top of page

 Taken from my client work.
 To protect the client no name has been assigned and this statement reflects the work with more than one client.

+You may be thinking 'Well porn has been around for years.
+Why is it such a big deal now?'
 The internet has been evolving for several decades.
 However in the late 1990s and early 2000 wireless Internet was being rolled out commercially to the public.
 With mobile phones following suit and by 2010 we saw the release of 4G technology.
 Since this time people have had access to high speed pornographic images and videos.

 What was once viewed on the top shelf of the newsagents is now readily available at high speed from a mobile hand set in the pocket of a child.
 If you have watched porn, or any other type of media, you will know the amount of content that can be viewed in a one hour session.
 Some users are surfing videos 'on the edge' for several hours!